-I think brevity is key however.
+I think brevity is key, however.
 Find the most value, the niche groups and spend time on those things.
 I know Facebook groups are geared towards HR.
 There’s some I’m in that always have the answers I’m looking for.

 Robin Schooling: The HR OS group is fantastic.
 HR Open Source.

 A company called So Go Hire are developing one for us and we’re testing that.
-It’s cut down on the phone calls we get and there’s the sense that we’re getting much more human interaction than before.
+It’s cut down on the phone calls we get.
+And there’s the sense that we’re getting much more human interaction than before.